anubhavanonymous/SniperDos/README.md

 A Denial of Service (DoS) attack is an attempt to make an online service unavailable
      ⚠️This tool is not made to harm anyone ⚠️
-The Author will not be responsible for anything you do with it !!

 Usage : SniperDos
 --------------------------------------------------
 Launch the SniperDos.py script with python2